Good Luck, Maryland

-Good Luck is a ghost town and former census-designated place in Prince George's County, Maryland, United States.
+Good Luck is a former small town and census-designated place in Prince George's County, Maryland, United States.

 Established in 1672, the former settlement is currently occupied by the Goddard Space Flight Center and a residential community.

 History

 Good Luck was a 100 acre property deeded to Alexander Magruder in 1672.
 Magruder owned approximately 4000 acre of land in Maryland, and some of his properties, such as Good Luck, were named after locations in the Scottish Highlands.

 The size of the property had grown to 500 acre by 1677.

 In 1702, 780 acre of land known as "Good Luck" was sold.

 A post office was established in 1817 called "Magruder's".
 The post office was renamed "Good Luck" and operated from 1830 to 1852, and from 1872 to 1876.

 Decline

 In 1871, the village of Glennville (later renamed Glenn Dale) was platted by John Glenn and Edmund B. Duvall.
 Located on the Baltimore and Potomac Railroad, Glenn Dale prospered, and in 1876, Good Luck's post office was moved there.
 In 1899, Good Luck was described as a "rural village" alongside "the railroad village of Glenn Dale".

 "Good Luck Road" is still located at the site of the former settlement, which is currently occupied by the Goddard Space Flight Center and a residential community.